 Forklifts are sometimes referred to as forklift trucks or simply lift trucks.
 Practically speaking, these terms are all interchangeable.
 In a technical sense, lift truck is more accurate since not every type of this machine possesses actual forks for lifting.
 Since the vast majority of lift trucks do possess forks, the term forklift is sufficient and will be used for the purposes of this article.

 Almost every industry which handles heavy items and large quantities of materials or goods utilizes industrial trucks or pallet trucks.
 Using a forklift in most industrial or commercial situations improves storage potential, reduces risk of injury and cuts stocking time.
 Forklifts are used in both indoor and outdoor applications and can be designed to meet a number of specific requirements.
 They are particularly useful in storerooms, construction sites and loading docks where efficiency is improved by the addition of mechanical power.
 Forklifts also enable a facility owner to maximize vertical storage space by enabling loads to be stacked as high as the lift trucks can reach.
+Learn more about forklifts.

 Platform lifts are highly versatile lift machines, available in a variety of configurations, shapes and sizes.
 In general, the purpose of lifts is to lower and raise goods and people.
 Platform lifts are designed to, as their name suggests, lower and raise platforms.
 They have applications in industrial settings, commercial settings and consumer settings alike.

 Available in custom designs that serve specific tasks, some of the most common uses of platform lifts involve construction, automotive repair procedures, accessibility, transportation and building maintenance.
 For example, quite a few large commercial institutions and facilities buy a small set of platform lifts so that they can independently perform tasks, rather than having to rely on outside contractors for work.
 Also, many businesses purchase and install permanent platform lifts that serve to fulfill the requirements of wheelchair accessibility regulations like those outlined in the Americans with Disabilities Act.
 Similarly, private residents with wheelchairs sometimes have platform lifts installed in their homes to make it easier for them to get from one floor to another.
 Platform lifts may also function as industrial or small, privately-owned elevators.
 The latter are generally low-power and low-capacity in comparison to their industrial counterparts.
 Likely, they are powered by electricity and able to bear the weight of only one or two average weight people at a time.
+Learn more about platform lifts.